Skip to content

 Debugging overview

-The nRF Connect for VS Code extension pack provides a custom debugger to help troubleshoot problems.
-It is integrated with the VS Code and allows you to analyze the thread, memory, and peripherals of your application.
+The nRF Connect for VS Code extension provides a custom nrf-connect debug type to help troubleshoot problems.
+The debug type is integrated with the Visual Studio Code debugger and is meant for the nRF Connect SDK applications.
+It is based on Microsoft's debug adaptor and it allows you to analyze the thread, memory, and peripherals of your application.

 Note

 The features listed on this page require manually enabling debugging options.
-If you start debugging without enabling these options, the debugger will start with a limited set of features.
+If you start debugging without enabling these options, the debugger will start without the features provided by the nrf-connect debug type.

-• Dedicated nRF Debug panel in the Panel View with sections dedicated to thread and memory analysis (Thread Viewer and Memory Viewer, respectively).
+• Dedicated nRF Debug panel in the Panel View with sections dedicated to thread and memory analysis (Thread Viewer and Memory Explorer, respectively).

 • Dedicated Peripherals View in the Debug Sidebar.

-• Customizable launch and debug actions (see Advanced debugging techniques page for more information).
+• Customizable launch and debug actions (see the dedicated guide for more information).

 • Integration with applications based on the nRF Connect SDK.